opendatalu/ftp-udata-harvester/README.md

 - ftpPass: password
 - ftpPath: absolute path to the folder to be synced
 - ftpRegex: Optional.
 Define a regex to filter the filenames you want to be synced.
+- odpRegex: Optional.
+Define a regex to filter the filenames you want to be synced.
+Both ftpRegex and odpRegex are needed, since the Open data portal rewrites some characters in names (for example: "_" in a filename is replaced by "-")
 - ftpProtocol: one of the supported protocols: sftp or ftps or local for local files
 - ftpMapping: if true, the script will load from the file mapping.json multiple couples (ftpPath, idpDatasetId).
 They should be stored in mapping.json like the following `{"destination id 1": "source path 1", "destination id 2": ["source path 2", "source path 3"], ...}`.
 When this option is in use, the variables odpDatasetId and ftpPath are inactive.
 - mimeType: MIME type of the files which are synced.